 Organization and continuity.
 The lengthiest projects are the most prone to lapses in structure—there’s so much to keep track of.

 No matter how thorough your outline, it is subject to many changes as you proceed.
 Despite your best efforts, sections or chapters may end up in the wrong place.
 You may omit something crucial, repeat or contradict yourself, or range too far afield.
-A brief article, too, can often be improved by rearranging passages or by combining separate treatments of a topic into a single, more unified discussion.
+A brief article can also often be improved by rearranging passages or combining separate treatments of a topic into a single, more unified discussion.

-In any piece of writing, whether a brief letter or a lengthy novel, the reader needs a logical development to follow—a clear sequence of steps, argument or story.
-You have many options with respect to how you organize your content to achieve a well-defined purpose.
-Your options are not unlimited, however.
-Not unless you don’t care whether the reader gives up in frustration.
+In any piece of writing, whether a brief letter or a lengthy novel, the reader needs a logical development to follow—a clear sequence of steps, argument, or story.

 Excess and deficiency.
 As you struggle to put your thought into words, it is natural to use too many.
 But then, to maximize your effectiveness, flab must be excised.
 The final draft must eschew superfluity and shun circumlocution—be simple and direct, streamlined, purposeful.